deathworlders/online/content/books/deathworlders/chapter-54-here-be-dragons.md

 His answer was ably helped by Hoeff, who had been more than glad to demonstrate what .50 BMG did to an unsuspecting neyma on the way home.
 They’d wound up carrying the hapless animal back in halves, grumbling about all the wasted meat that the bullet had pulped too thoroughly to be of use.
 It looked horrific, but Xiù didn’t feel sorry for the creature: it had been dead before it even finished dropping to the ground.
 Compared to all the other ways a neyma could be slain in a hunt, Hoeff’s demonstration had been humane.

 The sight of an animal basically torn in two by a weapon that the smallest man present handled with ease had done a lot to provoke discussion among the Given-Men and Singers.
-And the Singers, according to Ten’gewek tradition, were men too in a robust all-but-cock way.
+And the Singers, according to Ten’Gewek tradition, were men too in a robust all-but-cock way.
 So some of those squabbles had gotten physical... and the Given-Men hadn’t *always* won.

 The thrust of the disagreement was this: the women wanted their sons, brothers and lovers to come home safely.
 The men didn’t want to weaken themselves before the Gods by relying on cheap sky-magic tricks.
 Vemik had, in an adorably dorkish way, tried to point out that there was nothing *cheap* about the rifle and that a lot of hard work by a lot of people had gone into making it…